 It can be really difficult to bring up the topic with other adults and with your own kids (and just think about how difficult it can be for kids to bring up their burning money questions to you, specifically if they've picked up on the idea that it's not a topic that is eagerly discussed).

 It's not your fault, Mama Bear.
-Chances are good that money conversations weren't blooming in your household growing up, either.
+Chances are good that money conversations between kids and adults weren't blooming in your household growing up, either.

 When I thumb through the mental archives of my own childhood, I can barely remember having a money conversation with my parents (outside of the usual, “can I have $7.00 for this field trip,” and “I need a new pair of sneakers, Mom,” of course).